CobraUltimate/Static-Strings/README.md

  - Developed for the STM32F103.
  - Global scope strings.
  - No dynamic memory allocation.
- - Customizable quantity and length of string types.
+ - Customizable quantity and size of string types.
  - Create custom string function to create local scope strings.
  - String length function.
  - String can be \\0 terminated and \\r\\n terminated.